ypcrts/dots/README.md

 that I loved dearly.
 This text blob is in loving memory of the days where I felt that keeping up to date with the bspwm developer's breaking changes was worth my time.
 It's not anymore.
-I'd rather use Microsoft Windows to host my terminal emulators (Windows Terminal is pretty good) so I can do things in docker and over ssh.
+I'd rather use Microsoft Windows to host my terminal emulators (<s>Windows Terminal is pretty good</s> Alacritty is cute) so I can do things in docker and over ssh.
 RIP bspwm & the Linux desktop.

 ## Management Script: `manifest.py`
 ```